 Next in line is the VQPRD designation for wines that can be made anywhere in Portugal.
 At the bottom of the hierarchy is the Espumosos, simple table wines usually made by injecting the wine with CO2.
-They’re fresh and fruity but have little to recommended in terms of complexity, elegance and longevity.
+They’re fresh and fruity but have little to recommend in terms of complexity, elegance, and longevity.

 Nonetheless, the pace with which Portugal has transformed its sparkling-wine industry is nothing short of remarkable.
 Once held back by a lack of interest and indeed investment, the country can now be considered a reliable source of excellent fizz.
 Moreover, the top wines pair wonderfully well with Portugal’s varied cuisine, particularly roast suckling pig, all manner of seafood and even desserts.
 And the best is clearly yet to come, with outside investment and expertise still pouring into this nascent industry.